 Though he cast his net wide in matters of medical theory and practice, this was by no means the limit of his sympathies.
 A socialist of the school of William Morris, in whose world “all God’s children” ought to have not only shoes but Shakespeare and Beethoven and all the beauties of life, he was one of the founders of the Stage Society, and a close associate of Granville Barker in his celebrated venture at the Court Theatre, which introduced Galsworthy and Masefield to the London public, and spread wide the knowledge of Shaw.

-Wheeler died on 2 February 1947.
+Charles Edwin Wheeler died at the London Homeopathic Hospital on 2 February 1947.

 Select Publications: